-This posting will provide strategic guidance on FEDBIZOPPS and factors for using it in small business marketing to government agencies and prime contractors.
+This posting will provide strategic guidance on SAM Contract Opportunities and factors for using it in small business marketing to government agencies and prime contractors.

 A PUBLIC DOMAIN ACQUISITIONS BULLETIN BOARD

-Established as the public announcement vehicle for all federal procurements over $25K, FEDBIZOPPS is a web-based, "Public Announcement Bulletin Board" to satisfy fairness in government contracting laws mandated by US law.
+Established as the public announcement vehicle for federal procurement, SAM Contract Opportunities is a web-based, "Public Announcement Bulletin Board" to satisfy fairness in government contracting laws mandated by US law.
 It is a terrific market research tool and an absolute necessity once a solicitation has gone formal to stay abreast of modifications, changes in proposal due dates, questions and answers and other necessary information that contracting officers are required to make public.
-The site has recently been expanded to include a special section on federal government "Recovery and Re-Investment" Contracts.

 WHAT ANNOUNCEMENTS MEAN

-FEDBIZOPPS is the mandated posting point for contracting officers in all federal agencies.
+SAM Contract Opportunities is the mandated posting point for contracting officers in all federal agencies.
 It is also the required notification point for GSA schedule solicitations, contract award announcements of all types and other information that is required by law for communication to the public in a fair and open manner regarding federal government procurement of supplies and services.
 The site contains "Sources Sought" and bidders conference notices, government requests for industry comment on draft RFP's and formally published solicitations with proposal due dates.
-The current FEDBIZOPPS "Agency Tab" lists 126 agencies:

-A solicitation posted at FEBIZOPPS generally means that a procurement has received funding and the contracting officer has been authorized to start the source selection process.
+A solicitation posted at SAM Contract Opportunities generally means that a procurement has received funding and the contracting officer has been authorized to start the source selection process.

-Often misunderstood, is that much has occurred in the way of marketing activities by companies in advance of notices formally published by the government on FEDBIZOPPS.
+Often misunderstood, is that much has occurred in the way of marketing activities by companies in advance of notices formally published by the government on SAM Contract Opportunities.
 By the time the formal, solicitation is published it is too late to market for setting a procurement aside for a small business designation if it has not already been established as such.
 In addition, formal solicitation publication closes the window on self-marketing by HUB Zone and 8(a) firms for set asides to them individually without competition.
-In short, businesses have been marketing for the requirement long before it became formally announced at FEDBIZOPPS.
+In short, businesses have been marketing for the requirement long before it became formally announced at SAM Contract Opportunities.

 NAVIGATING THE SITE

-Start by registering at FEDBIZOPPS.
+Start by registering at SAM.
 Many of the features available to users are not accessible without a registration.
 Begin some careful searches by key words into agency solicitations that could use your products and services.
-The FEDBIZOPPS user guide is available as a free download at the "Boxnet" cube of this web site to the immediate left of where you are now reading.
-Study it before you complete your registration.
-Be specific in your key word selections on the feature that allows direct emailing to you of announcements by agencies.

 As you examine the solicitations, see who has indicated an interest in bidding them among your competitors and the primes you are pursuing and then target such projects for participation by your firm either as a prime yourself or as a subcontractor.
 Pay particular attention to "Sources Sought", Draft RFP "Request for Industry Comments" and similar announcements that indicate an early requirement taking shape.

-For active solicitations that you wish to monitor, check the "Follow" Box on FEDBIZOPPS to receive updates and announcements by email.
+For active solicitations that you wish to monitor, check receive updates and announcements by email.
 Once the solicitation reaches the formal RFP stage and a due data for a proposal has been established, if you have decided to bid the job the "Follow" feature is especially critical.

 If there is a bidders conference and you intend to bid the job, make plans to attend.
 When questions are solicited you may ask them but remember that your question and its associated answer will be published by the government so be careful not to educate your competition to your win strategy in the process.